kissofjudase23/Doc-DSA/leetcode.md

             [ 1, 2, 3, 4]
               l      r
               l = 0, r = 2
-             all contiguous subarray ending with 2 and < k is 3 [3]
+             all contiguous subarray ending with 3 and < k is 3 [3]
              [2,3]
              [1,2,3]
           step4:
             [ 1, 2, 3, 4]
               l  l`    r
               l = 0, r = 3 but prod >= k
-              move left until find new left whose produt < k>
-              if new left is l`
+              move left until find new left whose produt < k if new left is l`
-              all contiguous subarray ending with 2 and < k is 3 [4]
+              all contiguous subarray ending with 4 and < k is 3 [4]
               [3,4]
               [2,3,4]